diefenbach/django-lfs/docs/developer/settings.rst

     See also :doc:`Concept of criteria </user/concepts/criteria>` and :doc:`How to add own criteria </developer/howtos/how_to_add_own_criteria/index>`.

+LFS_DELETE_IMAGES
+    If this is set to True images on the file system are going to be deleted after an image has been deleted via the management interface, otherwise they are left untouched.
+This setting is optional, the default value is ``True``.

+LFS_DELETE_FILES
+    If this is set to True files on the file system are going to be deleted after an file/attachment has been deleted via the management interface, otherwise they are left untouched.
+This setting is optional, the default value is ``True``.

 LFS_DOCS
     Base URL to the LFS docs.
 This is used for the context aware help link within the management interface.
 Defaults to